WixeI/who-would-win/README.md

 ## Commit Rules

-- Categories: fix, feat, docs
+- Categories: fix, feat, refac, config, docs
 - Location of changes in parenthesis before ":" when possible
 - "!" before ":" for breaking changes
   - If has it, must specify in body of commit what the Breaking Change is